jarekb123/inject_dart_example/README.md

 Package: https://github.com/google/inject.dart

-Note: This package is not officialy available in Dart Pub.
+**Note: This package is not officialy available in Dart Pub.**
+**The inject.dart does not support Dagger-like Provider which enable to use dependency cycle somewhere if needed**

 ## Getting Started